 Where are you based?

-We are based in London, but are available to record in any UK venue, or outside the UK by arrangement.
+We are based in London, but are available to record in any venue in Britain.

 Do you manufacture CDs / distribute recordings?